Stock Photos vs. Custom Photos: Which Is Better for Your Brand?

 Work with soona to create unique product photos

 So you’re ready to take the plunge and invest in some high-quality product photography that’s unique to your brand?
 Check out soona—you’ll be able to collaborate with incredible studio professionals in a virtual photo shoot while watching your vision come to life in real-time!
-Photos start at only $39 with an a la carte style menu—you only purchase the photos you 💕 LOVE 💕.
+Photos start at only $39 plus a monthly subscription or a one-time booking fee.
+You only purchase the photos you 💕 LOVE 💕.

 Stock images FAQ